umccr/workflows/change_documents/2022-06-08_bcbio-to-DRAGEN.md

 ### RNA comparison

 The DRAGEN WTS processing methods are similar to the approach we have taken with bcbio but the change still has an impact on primary/secondary results.
+DRAGEN MultiQC reports now also include a set of reference samples, similar to the WGS MultiQC reports, alongside more in-depth metrics.

 _Global comparison:_